-When it comes to sex and girls, the Boy and I have a “don’t ask, don’t tell” policy.
+When it comes to sex and girls, the Boy and I used to have a “don’t ask, don’t tell” policy.

-He learned 20 years ago not to talk with the Bear about any girl, so that shit keeps falling in my lap.
-The Boy and I make up nicknames for each ex-girl, so I can keep them straight.
+He learned 25 years ago not to talk with the wife about any girl, so that shit keeps falling in my lap.
+Before he got married, the Boy and I made up nicknames for each ex-girl, so I could keep them straight.
 Most of the nicknames are self-explanatory, but not this one.

 A few years ago, he was temporarily living with us.
 I can’t remember if he was still in college or fresh out.
 I’m working from home and typing away in the living room.